darktable-org/dtorg/content/install/_index.md

 <h2 id="linux">Linux/Unix Binary Packages</h2>

+Latest release is available as source for you to compile or an appimage for immediate installation.

+It should also appear in your package manager or in the OBS at some point but the timing is outside our control.

 ### From Your Package Manager

 If your unix-like operating system is capable of running a graphical session, darktable is likely available.
 Check your package manager or software center.